-Psychiatrically, bulimia is to be distinguished from other eating disorders.
-The crucial feature for differentiation from anorexia is the characteristic of underweight which is not present in bulimics.
-Like at anorexia, organic diseases have to be excluded (see above).
+Bulimia must be distinguished from other eating disorders on a psychological level.
+The crucial feature for differentiation from anorexia is the characteristic of being underweight, which is not present in bulimics.
+As with anorexia, organic diseases have to be excluded (see above).

 Therapy of Bulimia Nervosa

-First-resort therapy is psychotherapy, more precisely, cognitive behavioral therapy.
-At this, at least 25 sessions (at least once a week) should be held.
-For young patients, including the family is reasonable.
-The goal is to normalize eating behavior and avoid eating attacks.
-Furthermore, self-esteem has to be strengthened, while the fear of gaining weight has to be decreased.
+First-resort therapy is psychotherapy—and more precisely, cognitive behavioral therapy.
+With this treatment, at least 25 sessions (at least once a week) should be held.
+For young patients it is reasonable to include family as well.
+The goal is to normalize the patient’s eating behavior and avoid the destructive eating attacks.
+Furthermore, their self-esteem has to be strengthened, while the fear of gaining weight has to be decreased.

-Concerning medicaments, tricyclic antidepressants, selective serotonin reuptake inhibitors (SSRI) like e.g. fluoxetine are suitable, while monoaminoxidase inhibitors are useful for treating depressive coexisting symptoms and relapse prophylaxis.
+Concerning medicaments, tricyclic antidepressants, selective serotonin re-uptake inhibitors (SSRI), e.g., fluoxetine are suitable, while monoaminoxidase inhibitors are useful for treating depressive coexisting symptoms and relapse prophylaxis.

-Should ambulant therapy fail, or in case of self-injuring behavior or increased risk of suicidality, stationary therapy has to be initiated.
+Should ambulant therapy fail, or in case of self-injuring behavior or increased risk of suicidal tendencies, stationary therapy has to be initiated.

 Complications of Bulimia Nervosa

-Similar to anorexia, organic consequential damages can result from malnutrition or malnourishment.
+Similar to anorexia, organic consequential damage can result from malnutrition or malnourishment.
 A particularly frequent complication is dental caries which is caused by vomiting and laxative abuse.

 Also, the parotid glands are often swollen.
 Due to self-afflicted vomiting, lesions on the back of the hand can be found in some cases (“Russell’s sign”).

-Not scarcely, secondary amenorrhea result from the eating disorder.
+It is common that secondary amenorrhea results from the eating disorder.